bzamecnik/ml/instrument-classification/README.md

 - learning curves - overfittering or underfitting?
 - confusion matrices - What are the errors between target classes?
 - How is the classification error distributed with respect to pitch?

+Normally this is called from within `train.py`, but you can call it again afterwards.

+### predict.py

+Predicts instrument family from a single audio file using a trained model.

+- `classify_instrument.sh` - a wrapper with a path to a model fixed
+- `predict_webapp.py` - a web interface for prediction